KeeghanM/chess-training-app/README.md

-# Chess Training App Monorepo
+# 🛡️ Chess Training App Monorepo (AGPLv3)

+> **⚠️ Commercial Use Warning:** This project is licensed under the **GNU AGPLv3**.
+> If you are a commercial entity intending to use the **Natural Play Learning (NPL)** logic, the **Tactics Finder**, or the **Puzzles API** code in a proprietary service, you must release your source code or obtain a commercial license.

-This monorepo houses the Chess Training App, a comprehensive platform designed to elevate your chess game.
+This monorepo houses the **Chess Training App**, a comprehensive platform designed to elevate your chess game.
 It is supported by a dedicated Puzzles API and a powerful Tactics Finder, working in concert to provide an unparalleled training experience.

 ## [ChessTraining.app](https://www.chesstraining.app)